 To be eligible for the Programme, all of the following requirements must be satisfied.

-A candidate must -:
+A candidate must - :

-- be a refugee with a recognized status by the Japanese authorities, or a person in a refugee-like situation with a residency permit; - have either successfully completed or is scheduled to complete by March of the admission year, a twelve-year course of formal education in Japan or another country, or is deemed by the university to have an education level equivalent to that of the average person who has completed such formal education; - have no other means of support for university studies; - understand that the objective of the Programme is for the selected candidate to commit to their studies diligently, and agree to maintain a satisfactory academic performance in their chosen undergraduate study course (the course duration will be a maximum of four years). - have English language skills sufficient for pursuing a degree in English; and - meet other criteria for applicants as stipulated by the university.
+- be a refugee with a recognized status by the Japanese authorities, or a person in a refugee-like situation with a residency permit; - have either successfully completed or is scheduled to complete by March of the admission year, a twelve-year course (sixteen-year course in case of postgraduate degree) of formal education in Japan or another country, or is deemed by the university to have an education level equivalent to that of the average person who has completed such formal education; - have no other means of support for university studies; - understand that the objective of the Programme is for the selected candidate to commit to their studies diligently, and agree to maintain a satisfactory academic performance in their chosen undergraduate study course (the course duration will be a maximum of four years for undergraduate programme, two years for master's programme, and three years for Doctor's programme). - have English language skills sufficient for pursuing a degree in English; and - meet other criteria for applicants as stipulated by the university.

-A candidate for the graduate course must -:
+A candidate for the graduate course must - :